 Students demonstrate mastery of skills outlined on a training summary and are awarded recognition at different achievement levels.
 Student achievement is measured on each training objective listed on the training summary.
+Student progress toward achievement of training objectives is reviewed and reported to the student monthly on an in-progress report.

-Students who successfully achieve learning objectives with an average of 3 or 4 (from the rating system below) on their Training Summary AND must have 90% or higher attendance will receive an AVTEC Certificate of Completion and in select programs are eligible to earn industry certification.
+Students who successfully achieve learning objectives with an average of 3 or 4 (from the rating system below) on their Training Summary AND have 90% or higher attendance will receive an AVTEC Certificate of Completion and in select programs are eligible to earn industry certification.

-- Level 1 Demonstration only; no practice provided with further training required. - Level 2 Limited Skill; performed job during training program, additional training is required. - Level 3 Moderately Skilled; performed independently in a learning situation and may require initial supervision. - Level 4 Skilled; performed task independently and requires minimal supervision
+Level 1 Demonstration only; no practice provided with further training required.
+Level 2 Limited Skill; performed job during training program, additional training is required.
+Level 3 Moderately Skilled; performed independently in a learning situation and may require initial supervision.
+Level 4 Skilled; performed task independently and requires minimal supervision